DataDog/documentation/content/en/synthetics/ci.md

 The default configurations used for the tests are the original tests' configurations (visible in the UI or when [getting your tests' configurations from the API][3]).

 However, in the context of your CI deployment, you can optionally decide to override some (or all) of your tests parameters by using the below overrides.
-If you want to define overrides for all of your tests, these same parameters can be set at the [global configuration file][#setup-the-client] level.
+If you want to define overrides for all of your tests, these same parameters can be set at the [global configuration file](#setup-the-client) level.

 * **allowInsecureCertificates**: (_Boolean_) Disable certificate checks in API tests.
 * **basicAuth**: (_object_) Credentials to provide in case a basic authentication is encountered.